 LECTURERS & TUTORS

 Prof. Ioannis Pitas (IEEE fellow, IEEE Distinguished Lecturer, EURASIP fellow) received the Diploma and Ph.D.Degree in Electrical Engineering, both from the Aristotle University of Thessaloniki, Greece.
 Since 1994, he has been a Professor at the Department of Informatics of the same University.
 He served as a Visiting Professor at several Universities.
 His current interests are in the areas of image/video processing, machine learning, computer vision, intelligent digital media, human centered interfaces, affective computing, 3D imaging and biomedical imaging.
-He is currently leading the big European H2020 R&D project MULTIDRONE.
 He is also chair of the Autonomous Systems initiative.
 (Lecture: Introduction to drone imaging.)

 Arturo Torres-González is a Postdoc Researcher at the University of Seville.
 He received his degree in Telecommunication Engineering (2011) from the University of Seville, and a Ph.D. in Robotics (2017) from the same university.
 In 2010 he joined the Robotics, Vision and Control Research Group.
-During his Ph.D., he worked as a visiting fellow at the Australian Center for Field Robotics, University of Sydney, Sydney, Australia.
+During his Ph.D., he worked as a visiting fellow at the Australian Center for Field Robotics, University of Sydney, Australia.
 He obtained the Best Iberian Thesis in Robotics Award 2017 by Spanish and Portuguese robotics societies SEIDROB and SPR.
+He also participated in the University of Seville team for MBZIRC2020 winning the third challenge.
 His research is focused on multi-agent systems, robot-sensor network cooperation and robot localization and mapping.
-(Programming workshop: Drones with ROS and Gazebo simulations.)
+(Programming workshop: ROS UAV Abstraction Layer for drone applications)

 Paraskevi Nousi obtained her BsC in Informatics in 2014 from Aristotle University of Thessaloniki and is currently pursuing her PhD in Computational Intelligence at the Informatics Department of Aristotle University of Thessaloniki.
 Her research is focused on developing effective and efficient Deep Learning methods for visual analysis tasks, such as Visual Object Tracking, Object Detection and Recognition and has been influenced by the needs of the H2020 project MULTIDRONE.
 (Lecture: Deep learning for target detection.
 Programming workshop: PyTorch: Understand the core functionalities of an object detector.
 Training and deployment.)

 Iason Karakostas received the Diploma of Electrical Engineering in 2017 and is currently a PhD Student at the Artificial Intelligence and Information Analysis Laboratory (AIIA) in the Department of Informatics of AUTH.
-He has co-authored 2 papers in international conferences and has participated in a European Union-funded R&D project.
+He has co-authored 8 papers in scientific journals and international conferences and has participated in two European Union-funded R&D projects.
 His current research interests include machine learning, computer vision, autonomous robotics and intelligent cinematography.
 (Lecture: 2D target tracking.
 Programming workshop: OpenCV programming for object tracking.)

 Educational record of Prof. I. Pitas